elearning-ostfalia/moodle-qtype_proforma/README.md

 Tests are run on an back-end system (grader or test runner) that also conforms to the ProFormA standard (https://github.com/ProFormA/proformaxml) version 2.0.

-Simple Java questions can be created in Moodle with the ProFormA question editor.
+Simple Java questions can be created in Moodle with a Junit question editor.
 On the other hand questions with any programming language can be imported as long as the test runner supports the programming language.